Kassim Nakibinge

-Kassim Nakibinge is a businessman and bank executive in Uganda.
-He is the managing director and chief executive officer of Cairo International Bank, a commercial bank in the country.
+Prince Kassim Nakibinge Kakungulu is the Titular Mufti of Uganda, a role he inherited as a prominent member of the Buganda Royal Family.
+He is a Ugandan businessman and bank executive.
+He is also widely respected as a unifying moral authority and is an advocate for education and peaceful governance.
+He serves as the managing director and chief executive officer of Cairo International Bank, a commercial bank in the country.

 Background and education

 He was born in the Central Region of Uganda circa 1966.
 His father is Badru Kakungulu (died 1991), a paternal uncle to Muwenda Mutebi II, the reigning Buganda monarch (since 1993).

 He studied at Kabojja Preparatory School and Savio Junior School for his primary education.
 He attended St. Mary's College Kisubi for his O-Level studies, and Kibuli Secondary School for his A-Level education.
 He was admitted at the United States International University in San Diego, California to study business administration, graduating with a Bachelor of Arts in business administration.
 He pursued postgraduate education at the University of Wales in Cardiff, graduating with a Master of Business Administration degree, majoring in finance.
 In 2014, the University of Lahore in Pakistan bestowed upon him an honorary Doctor of Philosophy degree in recognition of his contribution to the promotion of the education of Muslims in Uganda.